dberzano/dberzano.github.io/alice/vcaf/admin/index.md

 On the **Access & Security** tab you must pick the **AliceVCAF** keypair.

-On the **Post-Creation** tab, provide the contextualization file `cern-vaf-submit` from the private area.
-This file is not public as it contains sensitive information.
+On the **Post-Creation** tab, provide the contextualization file `cern-vaf-submit.txt` from the private area.
+This file is not public as i contains sensitive information.

 That is it, you can click the **Launch** button and wait.